kylehounslow/holmesgpt/experimental/ag-ui/front-end/README.md

 The app expects an AG-UI compatible agent service running at the base URL specified in `AGENT_URL`.
 The chat endpoint will be accessed at `${AGENT_URL}/api/agui/chat`.
 The agent should:

+- Follow the AG-UI Protocol
 - Accept POST requests with `RunAgentInput` payload
-- Return Server-Sent Events (SSE) stream
+- Return Server-Sent Events (SSE) stream containing AG-UI events
-- Follow the AG-UI Protocol

 ## AG-UI Integration